Business Planning

 • Social Security Number (SSN): In addition to its use for government services and identification, this nine-digit number keeps track of your earnings over the course of your lifetime as well as how many years you have worked.
 This number is issued to US residents, permanent residents, and temporary residents.

 • Employer Identification Number (EIN): Also known as a “Federal Tax Identification Number”, or a “Business Tax ID.”
 The IRS assigns this nine-digit number to businesses operating in the US.
 Additionally, EINs go to estates and trusts with income to report.
+Not to be confused with the DUNS Number, which tracks business credit and financial history.

 • Individual Taxpayer Number (ITIN): This number allows foreign nationals and those who may be ineligible for a social security number (including undocumented immigrants) to pay taxes.
 The applicants’ information does not affect their immigration status or involve immigration enforcement.
 The nine-digit number is for tax purposes only.